 Flender helps businesses with various financial issues such as launching a new product, business expansion, project financing, working capital and/or marketing.
 They provide loans of between €15,000 to €150,000 and, if their campaign is a success, borrowers can receive their loan within 24 hours.
-For investors, rate of returns are high, with today’s live campaigns offering interest rates ranging from 8 – 15.9%.
+For investors, rates of return are high, with today’s live campaigns offering interest rates ranging from 8% – 15.9%.

 Find out about our own experience of P2P lending…

 In this blog from 2017, P2P lending and other alternatives to bank loans, we discussed our own experience raising funds with Linked Finance.
 Have a read and if you’re still wondering whether P2P lending is right for you, we’re happy to have a chat to discuss your particular situation.